 The following forms are due as a means to evaluate your performance during your COUN 6303 Practicum, COUN 6348 Internship I and COUN 6349 Internship II experience; each instructor will specify course-specific due dates for the following:

-- Evaluation of Student Performance (Midterm); (Online; completed by student and site supervisor)
+- Evaluation of Student Performance (Midterm & Final); (completed by student and site supervisor)

-- Evaluation of On-Site Supervisor; (Online; completed by student)
+- Evaluation of On-Site Supervisor; (completed by student)

-- Evaluation of UHV Professional Counseling Program; (Online; completed by site-supervisor)
+- Evaluation of UHV Professional Counseling Program; (completed by site-supervisor)

 - Observation Form for School Counseling Interns ONLY (completed by practicum/internship instructor)

 At completion of each COUN 6303 Practicum, COUN 6348 Internship I or COUN 6349 Internship II course, two additional forms will be submitted.
 These forms include: